History

 Current state

-The church retained its basic, Gothic form, but early modern rebuildings deprived it of harmony, among others by bricking up some of the windows, leaving only half of the openings.
-The tracery were also destroyed, recognizable in some windows in their rudimentary form.
-The monastery buildings located on the north side of the church, unfortunately lost completely the original style features.
+The friary church retained roughly its basic, Gothic shape, but early modern rebuildings deprived it of its original stylistic features, for example by bricking up some of the windows, leaving only half of the openings.
+The tracery were also destroyed, recognizable in some windows in a vestigial form.
+The friary house was rebuilt even more, it was lowered, devoid of the western gable and all Gothic architectural details.
+It was transformed into a residential building with shops, with numerous gaps in the original wall, supplemented with bricks.
+The economic and auxiliary buildings of the friary have not survived.

 bibliography: